 Instructional leadership focuses on core learning priorities:

-• quality curriculum
+- quality curriculum

-• student achievement and improvement
+- student achievement and improvement

-• pedagogical practice
+- pedagogical practice

-• teacher feedback
+- teacher feedback

-• quality assessment.
+- quality assessment.

-The Principals' Capability and Leadership Resource (DoE employees only) is a multi-layered resource designed to enrich principal capability development and focus principal performance development planning.
+This commitment to instructional leadership by all principals is supported through the Principals' Capability and Leadership Resource (staff can access this on the Learning Place website).
+It is a multi-layered resource designed to enrich principal capability development and focus principal performance development planning.

-MyHR Performance Capability and Talent - Performance and development plans
+MyHR Performance Capability and Talent—Performance and development plans

-A Principal's Performance and Development Plan is a record of the ongoing performance and development conversations between a principal and their supervisor.
+A principal's performance and development plan is a record of the ongoing performance and development conversations between a principal and their supervisor.
 These conversations are central to the intent of the Developing Performance Framework.

 The focus of performance and development planning for principals is informed by:

-• the department's Strategic Plan
+Strategic Plan

-• the school performance policy, and school performance procedure
+- the school performance policy, and school performance procedure

-• the school strategic plan
+- the school strategic plan

-• the annual implementation plan
+- the annual implementation plan

-• the school data plan
+- the school data plan

-• other short and long term plans.
+- other short and long term plans.

 As a principal, you have a clear responsibility to deliver school performance through these processes and for delivering against strategies, targets and outcomes detailed in your school plans.